alesan99/blender-obj-vertex-color/README.md

 Importing is currently unsupported.

-(r,g,b values are added to the end of each vertex in the .obj file if you need an importer)
+(r,g,b values are added to the end of each vertex (like meshlab) in the .obj file if you need an importer)

 Works only with Blender 2.79 (probably).
 # Installation